laplacian-core/metamodel/doc/entities/Property.md

 The type of this property.

 ### domain_type_name: `String`
-制約型名
+The name of predefined value domain type for this property.

 ### size: `Int`
-the maximum allowed size of the content of this property
+The maximum allowed size of the content of this property.
 - **Default Value:**
   ```kotlin
   when(type) {